boazbk/tcs/lec_00_1_math_background.md

 :::

 ::: {.exercise }
-Prove that for every undirected graph $G$ of $100$ vertices, if every vertex has degree at most $4$, then there exists a subset $S$ of at $20$ vertices such that no two vertices in $S$ are neighbors of one another.
+Prove that for every undirected graph $G$ of $100$ vertices, if every vertex has degree at most $4$, then there exists a subset $S$ of at least $20$ vertices such that no two vertices in $S$ are neighbors of one another.
 :::